It was a brisk winter evening.

 For example, Brian’s article made perfect sense with the word “who” instead of “whom.”
 And using “whom” actually weakened his text.
 A good writer recognizes the difference and trusts his instincts over “the rules.”

-Checking your grammar is about the bare minimum you can do, and proper grammar doesn’t necessarily communicate a distinct voice that strengthens your content.
+Checking your grammar is about the bare minimum you can do, and proper grammar doesn’t necessarily communicate a distinct voice or strengthen weaknesses in your writing.

 Using proper grammar doesn’t make you a good content marketer